Allied Democratic Forces insurgency: Total killings and impact

-A report released on 1 February, 2025 by the Human Rights Research Convention (CRDH) NGO estimated that 1,322 people died and 103 were still missing due to ADF attacks in 2024.
-Members from the Research Initiatives for Social Development (RISD) and Forum de Paix (FP) NGOs, and published by Peace Direct (PD), published their annual report for localized conflicts in the DRC, particularly in Beni, where it found that at least 300 security violations and human rights abuses had occurred in 2024.
+An estimated that 1,322 people died due to ADF attacks in 2024.
+By the start of 2025, 103 victims remained missing.
+At least 300 security violations and human rights abuses had occurred in 2024.
 It stated that "the ADF is one of the most active armed groups in eastern DRC" and concluded that:The ADF remain a real and imminent threat, both locally for the people of Beni, as well as nationally and even internationally.
 Continuously instrumentalised for economic and ideological reasons, they wage guerrilla warfare and sow terror for material or hidden, immaterial interests.
-They base their survival on their own isolated informal networks, on the media coverage of their methods of action (repertoires of action), and above all on the Congolese security services’ ineffectiveness in ensuring territorial control and internal administrative networking.
+They base their survival on their own isolated informal networks, on the media coverage of their methods of action (repertoires of action), and above all on the Congolese security services' ineffectiveness in ensuring territorial control and internal administrative networking.
 These armed conflicts perpetrated by the ADF contribute to the creation and/or implantation (conflicts with transversal consequences within society) of other conflicts of a similar nature, i.e. identity-based ones.